 When the Director determines that a player's hand originally contained more than 13 cards with another player holding fewer, and a player with an incorrect hand has made a call:

-- 1. If the Director judges that the deal can be corrected and played, then the deal may be so played with no change of call.
-At the end of play the Director may award an adjusted score. - 2.
-Otherwise when a call has been made with an incorrect number of cards, the Director shall award an adjusted score [see Law 12C1(b)] and may penalize an offender.
+1. If the Director judges that the deal can be corrected and played, then the deal may be so played with no change of call.
+At the end of play the Director may award an adjusted score.